ledgetech/lua-resty-http/README.md

 `syntax: res, err = httpc:request_uri(uri, params)`

 The simple interface.
-Options supplied in the `params` table are the same as in the generic interface, and will override components found in the uri itself, and you can set keepalive options with `keepalive_opts`.
+Options supplied in the `params` table are the same as in the generic interface, and will override components found in the uri itself, Moreover you can set keepalive options with to fileds:

+* `keepalive_timeout` A value for tcpsock:setkeepalive (default is 0), Set `-1` to close connection immediately.
+* `keepalive_pool` A value for tcpsock:setkeepalive (default is lua_socket_pool_size).

 In this mode, there is no need to connect manually first.
 The connection is made on your behalf, suiting cases where you simply need to grab a URI without too much hassle.